 Depending on the quantity and quality of applications, we will select around 25 participants.
 We are looking for diverse representation in gender, fraternity/sorority council, and class year.

-GASA will meet one night per week for two hours (day TBD) for a total of 8 weeks, from the week of February 14 through the week of April 17.
+GASA will meet one night per week for two hours (day TBD) for a total of 8 weeks.

 What can I get out of this program?